zhenbah/Zhensa/docs/index.rst

   *Search without being tracked.*

-.. jinja:: searx
+.. jinja:: zhensa

    Zhensa is a free internet metasearch engine which aggregates results from up to {{engines | length}} :ref:`search services <configured engines>`.
 Users are neither tracked nor profiled.
 Additionally, Zhensa can be used over Tor for online anonymity.

-Get started with Zhensa by using one of the instances listed at searx.space_.
+Get started with Zhensa by using one of the instances listed at zhensa.space_.
 If you don't trust anyone, you can set up your own, see :ref:`installation`.

-.. jinja:: searx
+.. jinja:: zhensa

    .. sidebar::  features